Skip To Main Content

 Board President

-Randy Lopez currently serves as Vice President of Community Programs for the Wyandotte Health Foundation in Kansas City, KS.
+Randy Lopez currently serves as President & CEO for the Wyandotte Health Foundation in Kansas City, KS.
 He is responsible for program development and grants administration in the Foundation's funding priority areas of Primary Care, and Early Childhood Trauma, as well as for special initiatives.
 In addition to grant-making, Lopez plays an important role in increasing collaborative partnerships as well as community awareness and engagement.

 Randy currently serves on the Boards of the Greater Kansas City Hispanic Development Fund, The United Way of Wyandotte County, Central Avenue Betterment Association, the Children's Campus of Kansas City, and Vibrant Health Wyandotte Neighborhood Clinics Advisory Board.
 Lopez has also served on the board of the REACH Healthcare Foundation in Kansas City, serving on the executive committee and chair of the Program and Policy Committee.